 You can create Custom Fields at the Project, Task, User, and Group level.
-They are searchable from your Project List and can be used to sync Mavenlink with other third-party applications like Slack, QuickBooks, and Jira.
+They are searchable and editable from your Project List and can be used to sync Kantata OX with other third-party applications like Slack, QuickBooks, and Jira.

-Custom Fields are arranged into predefined sets that correspond to Project, Task, User, and Project Group in Mavenlink.
+Custom Fields are arranged into predefined sets that correspond to Project, Task, User, and Group in Kantata.
 They act as repositories for your custom fields.

 - Project Sets—Use to add information, such as a project number, target ROI, or client code, to a Project.
 You can view and edit the information from the Project Pulse side panel.
 They are searchable and editable in the Projects List and can be made available in project Estimates.

 - Task Sets—Use to add information to Tasks, such as work location or a category code.
 You can view and edit the information from the Task Details side panel, and search them from Tasks, or within a Project’s Task Tracker.